 ‘Right at the back there should be a small— flared vase, use that and you’d better hurry, because I’ll be ready to serve up in a minute.’

 ‘I’ve got it!
 Thanks, mum.’

-Hannah Jones looked over at Charlotte and smiled, it was a mere glimpse, but somehow she felt life was finally returning to the house, even if it was just for the weekend.
+Hannah Jones looked over at Charlotte and smiled, it was a mere glimpse, but somehow she felt life was finally returning to the house.
 In these few days, she was determined, to rekindle her bond with Emily.
-She would not let the rose or her desire to make Steve a permanent member of the family, come between her and her daughter ever again.
+She would not let the rose or her desire to make Steve a permanent family member come between her and her daughter ever again.
 She had acted recklessly, had said things that she didn’t mean, purely out of disappointment for her own wanting and desire.
-If anyone was able to break the bitter stance her daughter had now adopted towards her, it was Charlotte, and this opportunity which had excited her before seemed to have been restored.
+If anyone could break the bitter stance her daughter had now adopted towards her, it was Charlotte, and this opportunity that had excited her before seemed to have been restored.

 ‘You two had better go and freshen up, ready for your tea before it gets spoilt.’